-Emily Kraeske, an environment and soil sciences major, is one of more than 2,500 students who have made positive impacts on communities through UT’s Alternative Breaks program.
+Alumna Emily Kraeske (‘18) is one of more than 2,500 UT students who have made positive impacts on communities through UT’s VOLbreaks program.

-UT’s Alternative Breaks program, originally named TeamVOLS, began in 1993.
+UT’s VOLbreaks program began as TeamVOLS in 1993 and was later called the Alternative Breaks program.
+The name changed to VOLbreaks in 2018.
 Participants travel to locations around the country, working in groups of students, faculty, and staff.

 “Since I have been involved with the program, I have come to see the value in all types of service,” Kraeske says.
 No matter the task, “the most important thing is that I am doing something to help the people I am serving.”